Is your engine making strange noises or harsh burning smells? If so, then it’s time to bring your car in to the auto repair shop.

 Keep your engine running smoothly

 Though some major maintenance is inevitable, taking routine care of your engine is a great way to keep major mechanic shop visits to a minimum.
-Whether you’re driving across town or across the country, every time you run your vehicle you are wearing down the engine a little more.
+Whether you’re driving across town or across the country, every time you run your car or truck you are wearing down the engine a little more.
 This can eventually lead to big engine repairs and replacements over time, but most problems can be prevented or delayed with simple maintenance.
-Your engine deserves the best, and All County Auto Repair & Tire is here to make sure every vehicle owner knows how to give their car the proper care.
+Your engine deserves the best, and All County Auto Repair & Tire engine repair shop is here to ensure every vehicle owner knows how to give their car or truck the proper care services.

 - Clean the engine - Believe it or not, the way an engine looks on the outside is often a good indicator of how it will look inside.
 When your engine builds up grease and dirt, it can hold in too much heat, thereby compromising the efficiency of the components.
 To clean the engine, spray a commercial degreaser on the cool engine, let it sit for a few minutes, and then rinse and wipe it clean.